 - Nature outgrows the urban jungle – Chris Finlayson mural

 - “Victory” sculpture – commissioned by City of Nelson Civic Trust.
-A three dimensional sculpture in stone in the 1903 site created by Bruce Mitchell in 2005.
+A three dimensional sculpture in stone on the 1903 site created by Bruce Mitchell in 2005.
 It commemorates the Battle of Trafalgar.
 The inscription on the plaque reads

 - Cathedral steps – site of the glorious PikiMai light show of 2011.

 - Gatley, J. (2012) Athfield Architects.
 Auckland: Auckland University Press, p.111

 - Trafalgar Street Bridge – Concrete Durability Assessment Opus June 2019, for Nelson City Council